composer/composer/doc/03-cli.md

     $ COMPOSER=composer-other.json php composer.phar install

+### COMPOSER_ROOT_VERSION

+By setting this var you can specify the version of the root package, if it can not be guessed from VCS info and is not present in `composer.json`.

 ### COMPOSER_VENDOR_DIR

 By setting this var you can make composer install the dependencies into a